Input XML

 Frequently Asked Questions

-What makes XML invalid?
+What makes XML well-formedness validation fail?

-Does this validate against XSD?
+Does this validate XML against an XSD schema?

-Is my data sent anywhere?
+Is my XML data sent anywhere?

-What about XML namespaces?
+What about XML namespaces and prefixes?

 Related Tools